 Babies and children learn and discover the world through their senses.
 Find out what the importance of sensory development in children is and how they learn through their seven senses.

 Babies begin to learn through their sensory systems.
 They take in information through their sensory organs – such as their eyes and ears.
 The mind and the senses work together to create a meaningful world.

 Sensory development in early childhood is important for overall health and well being.
 It forms the foundation of a child’s learning and perception.

-Babies start reacting to sensory stimulation from birth.
+According to Marike de Witt, author of “The Young Child in Context: A psycho-social perspective“, babies start reacting to sensory stimulation from birth.
 They turn their head towards sound, follow objects with their eyes and discover their hands and feet by touching them.

 Later they start to develop eye-hand coordination and will use their hands to touch something they see.
 They then begin eye-hand-mouth exploration by putting things into their mouths, which stimulates the sense of taste.

 Much later their visual depth perception develops, enabling them to move safely without falling down stairs or walking into things.